tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/ogone.rst

 how the user can have its card details saved, for how long the information is saved, if a checkbox to save the card information should be displayed, etc.

-Settings in Odoo
+Settings in CoquiAPPs
 ================

-To set up Ogone in Odoo, head to :menuselection:`Accounting --> Configuration --> Payment Acquirers` and open the Ogone acquirer.
+To set up Ogone in CoquiAPPs, head to :menuselection:`Accounting --> Configuration --> Payment Acquirers` and open the Ogone acquirer.
 In the :guilabel:`Credentials` tab, enter the **PSPID** of your Ogone account, and fill out the other fields as configured in your :ref:`Ogone portal <ogone/ogone>`.